nkabrown/bundle/git.md

 - `git checkout -b develop origin/develop` create a local branch that tracks a branch in the remote repository

 Result: `Branch develop set up to track remote branch develop from origin`

+**revert to previous project state**
+It sometimes happens that you need to go back to a time when your application was working.
+Here is a routine to restore a project to a previous state.

+- `git log --oneline`

+   commit history displayed as list of short SHA-1 and commit subject

+- `git checkout <short SHA-1>`

+   Checkout the files as they were when that commit was made